ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 <ExpandableCard
-title="Staking node operators and providers" contentPreview="If you are a staker running your own node setup, or a node infrastructure provider, there are a few things you need to be aware of to be prepared for The Merge." id="staking-node-operators">
+title="Staking node operators and providers" contentPreview="If you are a staker running your own node setup or a node infrastructure provider, there are a few things you need to be aware of to be prepared for The Merge." id="staking-node-operators">
 Key action items include: